zynqa/filament-jira-feedback/README.md

 **How it works:**
 - Issue types are fetched dynamically from Jira and cached for 1 hour
+- Filtering is applied before displaying the types
 - If a description is configured for an issue type, it displays as: `"Bug - Report a software defect or error"`
 - If no description is configured, the issue type displays as just: `"Bug"`
-- All issue types from your Jira project will appear, regardless of whether they have descriptions
+- All filtered issue types will appear, regardless of whether they have descriptions

 **Note:** Issue type names are case-sensitive and must exactly match the names in your Jira project.